Central African Empire: France's role

 When Jean-Bédel Bokassa took control of the Central African Republic, the French president at the time, Charles de Gaulle, did not want to engage with the new leader, refusing to receive him and calling him a "bloody idiot."
 After heavy advising from his chief of staff, Jacques Foccart, De Gaulle finally met Bokassa in 1969, three years after he came into power.
-After Charles De Gaulle died and Georges Pompidou exited office, Valery Giscard d'Estaing took office in 1974.
+After Charles De Gaulle exited office and Georges Pompidou died, Valery Giscard d'Estaing took office in 1974.
 Giscard d'Estaing and Bokassa engaged in correspondence and with Giscard d'Estaing's administration, France and the Central African Empire became close allies.
 When Bokassa declared that he was going to be hosting a coronation for himself as the emperor of the new Central African Empire, many of the novelties that attributed to the luxurious event came from France.
 This included an imperial crown as well as a golden throne in the shape of an eagle.
-After various allegations against Bokassa including the beating of school children as well as cannibalism France intervened with two operations that sought to remove Bokassa from office, the final one being Operation Barracuda.
+After various allegations against Bokassa including the beating of school children as well as cannibalism, France intervened with two operations that sought to remove Bokassa from office, the final one being Operation Barracuda.

-President Valéry Giscard
+French President Valéry Giscard

-Valéry Giscard d'Estaing became the president of France in May 1974, where his relationship with Bokassa was more interactive than previous administrations.
-During his first visit to the country in 1970 Bokassa presented him with diamonds and ivory carvings.
-Giscard advised Bokassa to avoid a ceremony to the scale of Napoleon due to the Central African Empire's financial situation and though Bokassa ignored Giscard d'Estaing's warning, Giscard d'Estaing was the first to congratulate Bokassa on the transition to Empire.
+Valéry Giscard d'Estaing became the President of France in May 1974, where his relationship with Bokassa was more interactive than previous administrations.
+During his first visit to the country in 1970, Bokassa presented him with diamonds and ivory carvings.
+Giscard advised Bokassa to avoid a ceremony on the scale of Napoleon due to the Central African Empire's financial situation; however, though Bokassa ignored Giscard d'Estaing's warning, Giscard d'Estaing was the first to congratulate Bokassa on the transition to Empire.
 Their relationship made news on 10 October 1979 when a newspaper named the Le Canard enchaîné broke a story about Bokassa giving thirty carats of diamonds to Giscard d'Estaing and accused him of giving Giscard d'Estaing a plethora of gifts on his visits to the empire.
 These included elephant tusks, ivory carved objects as well as precious stones estimated to be worth one million francs.
-This scandal was later called "Diamondgate" or the Diamonds Affair scandal which later led to Giscard d'Estaing losing the presidency in the 1981 elections.
+This scandal was later called "Diamondgate" or the Diamonds Affair scandal which contributed to Giscard d'Estaing losing the presidency in the 1981 elections.